 About the artist

-Mike started off trying to paint, learning quickly that it was much more difficult than he anticipated; even to just make an abstract painting that had any appeal.
-One day, whilst waiting for the paint to dry on a picture, he started making a paper collage from some magazines laying around the house.
-This quickly blossomed into an intense love affair with collage; leading to his collecting thousands of magazines.
-Mike explored a wide range of techniques, learning through trial and error which adhesives work best with various paper types.
+Mike learned quickly that painting was much more difficult than he anticipated; even to just make an abstract painting that had any appeal.
+One day, whilst waiting for the paint to dry on a picture, he started making a paper collage from some magazines lying around the house.
+This quickly blossomed into an intense love affair with

 The move to digital